 Comparisons between German cities

 Hamburg crime rates are high at 29.17%, compared to Berlin at 20.83% and Cologne at 25%.
 However, it is Frankfurt, which has been declared the most dangerous city in Germany according to crime statistics from 2010, which apparently shows that the city had the largest number of murder and manslaughter cases per 100,000 residents.

-Despite a low unemployment rate and a fairly well developed police force, Frankfurt is considered by some as the crime capital of Germany.
-Although crime rates in Frankfurt are still low compared to many other European cities, it is necessary to be cautious when travelling through the city.
-Similar to the rest of Germany the vast majority of crimes committed in Frankfurt involve robbery, pick pocketing, or illicit drugs.
+Despite a low unemployment rate and a fairly well-developed police force, Frankfurt is considered by some as the crime capital of Germany.
+Although crime rates in Frankfurt are still low compared to many other European cities, it is necessary to be cautious when traveling through the city.
+Similar to the rest of Germany the vast majority of crimes committed in Frankfurt involve robbery, pickpocketing, or illicit drugs.
 Politically motivated crimes and ethnic crimes are not prevalent in the city.
 It is worth noting that residential robberies, car thefts, and murders have all declined significantly over the past decade.
 Indeed, reports of car thefts have decreased by 75 percent since 1997.

-As with many large urban centres people travelling on the city’s subways are warned to be alert to the dangers of theft, pick pocketing and robbery.
-If you are travelling on the subway, especially at night, it is a good idea to make sure you are in a group to minimize your exposure to these types of crimes.
-Take extra care when travelling through the red light district of the Hauptbahnhof subway, as this is a major area for drug peddling and related crimes.
+As with many large urban centers, people traveling on the city’s subways are warned to be alert to the dangers of theft, pickpocketing, and robbery.
+If you are traveling on the subway, especially at night, it is a good idea to make sure you are in a group to minimize your exposure to these types of crimes.
+Take extra care when traveling through the red light district of the Hauptbahnhof subway, as this is a major area for drug peddling and related crimes.